ancaah/lifesteps-ppo/README.md

 This project consists in two main parts:
 - the creation of a customized Gymnasium environment
-- the implementation of a PPO Agent
+- the implementation of a Proximal Policy Optimization Agent

 the final.ipynb notebook contains all the python code used to train and evaluate the PPO agent.
 Contains also the output from a previous execution.